Is Cloud Computing a Risk?

 With a CRQ approach, decision-makers can measure the impact of using cloud services in financial terms by taking into consideration both the benefits and potential risks.

-Other decisions or use cases could be to analyse a certain control that is in place and if will it reduce or contain a given risk scenario.
+Other decisions or use cases could be to analyze a certain control that is in place and if will it reduce or contain a given risk scenario.
 The board may also want to know if a cyber insurance policy will reduce risk exposure to a cloud risk scenario or the CEO and CFO may question whether the adoption of new policy which restricts the use of SaaS file sharing is a good business decision.
 The cost of a data breach can be estimated using CRQ methods.

 FAQ